 The four coastal management areas are:

 Management objectives specific to each of these management areas – and reflecting their different values to coastal communities and the priorities for those areas – are established by the Act.
-These objectives are given effect strategically through coastal management programs and local strategic planning, such as zoning and development assessment on a site-by-site basis that are informed by a new planning policy.
+These objectives are given effect strategically through coastal management programs and local strategic planning, such as zoning and development assessment on a site-by-site basis that are informed by a planning policy.

 Each coastal management area has differentiated objectives under the Act, which respond to their social and environmental values and key threats.
 The objectives for each management area are to be achieved using both strategic and site-specific approaches.
 Strategically, councils and other public authorities give effect to these objectives by developing and implementing detailed actions in coastal management programs, and by using complementary zoning and other strategic planning tools.
-When considering individual development proposals, councils and other consent authorities will give effect to the Act’s objectives by applying the development controls in the new planning policy
+When considering individual development proposals, councils and other consent authorities will give effect to the Act’s objectives by applying the development controls in the planning policy

 The Office of Environment and Heritage (OEH) is responsible for the Act.
 OEH supports councils through grant funding and technical assistance to develop comprehensive Coastal Management Programs.
 For more information go to Coastal management at the Office of Environment and Heritage's website.

 State Environmental Planning Policy (Coastal Management) 2018 updates and consolidates into one integrated policy SEPP 14 (Coastal Wetlands), SEPP 26 (Littoral Rainforests) and SEPP 71 (Coastal Protection), including clause 5.5. of the Standard Instrument – Principal Local Environmental Plan.
 These policies are now repealed.

 The Coastal Management SEPP commenced on 3 April 2018 and gives effect to the objectives of the Coastal Management Act 2016 from a land use planning perspective, by specifying how development proposals are to be assessed if they fall within the coastal zone.